Book

 Although Flutter does not enforce a particular programming pattern, there´s something that can get a little bit tricky: the state of your app.
 The current state of your app (user sessions, senstivie data, variables, tabs, and so on) depends on many factors, including how much data you´ll handle, how often you communicate with external APIs or even how much you interact with your user.
 In some cases, simply calling the setState method is enough.
 However, in some situations, having a vanilla state handling strategy will become difficult to maintain, for example if you have a complicated state management, or if you have several nested stateful widgets, where a parent widget needs to know the child's state, or where a child widget needs its parent to pass on a parameter...
 You get the idea.

 There are several ways to handle state in a more organized (or efficient) manner.
-In this section we showcase the two most simple ones from the devs at Flutter
+In this section we showcase the two most simple ones from

 Vanilla (setState)